 Marking cross stitch

-- Spanish stitch
+- Marking stitch

-Marking cross stitch was evidently in use by the 18th century as it features on an embroidered Russian linen border, held by the Victoria and Albert Museum, London.
+Its use wasn’t restricted to western European domesticity: it features on an 18th century embroidered Russian linen border, held by the Victoria and Albert Museum, London.

 Structure of stitch